cihga39871/Pipelines.jl/docs/src/index.md

 *A lightweight Julia package for computational pipelines.*

-Building reusable programs and pipelines is easier than you have ever thought.
+Building reusable pipelines and workflows is easier than you have ever thought.

 ## Package Features